TheLapino/Synthesizer/README.md

 # Synthesizer

 # Developpement setup
-1. Create a virtualenv and activate it
+1. [Optional] Create a virtualenv and activate it

     With anaconda:
     ```